Chinese Calendar Has Leap Months

 When Is the Leap Month?

 Approximately every three years (7 times in 19 years), a leap month is added to the Chinese calendar.
 To determine when, find the number of new moons between the 11th month in one year and the 11th month in the following year.

-A leap month is inserted if there are 13 moons from the start of the 11th month in the first year to the start of the 11th month in the next year.
+A leap month is inserted if there are 13 New Moons from the start of the 11th month in the first year to the start of the 11th month in the next year.